internet4000/radio4000/README.md

 We use Firebase as our database and API.
 It's connected through Ember Data and [Emberfire](https://github.com/firebase/emberfire).
 The security rules are in the [radio4000-api](https://github.com/internet4000/radio4000-api) repository.

 We use the YouTube API to fetch video titles when you paste in a URL.
 The API key comes from https://console.developers.google.com/apis/credentials?project=firebase-radio4000.

+## Authentication

+We're using a combination of [Firebase Authentication](https://firebase.google.com/products/auth/), [Torii](https://github.com/vestorly/torii) and [EmberFire](https://github.com/firebase/emberfire/blob/master/docs/guide/authentication.md) to handle authentication.

+All routes and controllers come with the `session` service already injected.
+To get the current user (model), do `this.get('session.currentUser')`.

+For more on auth, check the folders `app/auth` and `app/torii-adapters` as well as the above links.